jadecobra/python_tdd_exercises/source/data structures: lists.rst

 Get a specific item in a list aka Indexing
 ------------------------------------------

-To view an item in a list we provide the position as an index in ``[]`` to the list. ``python`` uses zero-based indexing which means the position of elements starts at 0
+To view an item in a list I provide the position as an index in ``[]`` to the list. ``python`` uses zero-based indexing which means the position of elements starts at 0

 RED: make it fail
 ^^^^^^^^^^^^^^^^^